evmos/ethermint/docs/architecture/adr-001-state.md

 ### `StateDB`

-- EVM state with an instance of the go-ethereum `vm.StateDB` interface
-- This StateDB defines the database interface for the state querying
-  - Account, Balance, Code, State
-  - Access Lists
-  - Snapshot
-  - Logs and preimages
-- Some of these operations are executed in SDK-based chains by the auth module's `AccountKeeper` and bank module's `Keeper`.
-- Current EVM module state design
-  - EVM Keeper which contains an field for a CommitStateDB instance
-    - This instance receives:
-      - module store key on initialization
-      - account and bank keeper interfaces
-      - parameter space to access relevant module params (eg: evm denomination
-    - The `CommitStateDB` needs to receive the `sdk.Context` in every call in order to access the store
-  - `CommitStateDB` is then passed to the new EVM instance that is created on every state transiton (i.e `StateTransition.TransitionDB`)
+In order to execute state transitions, the EVM receives a reference to a database interface to perform CRUD operations on accounts, balances, code and state storage, among other state queries.
+This database interface is defined by go-ethereum's `vm.StateDB`, which is currently implemented using the `CommitStateDB` concrete type.

+The `CommitStateDB` performs state updates by having a direct access to the `sdk.Context`, the evm's `sdk.StoreKey`, and external `Keepers` for account and balances.
+Currently, the context field needs to be set on every block or state transition using `WithContext(ctx)` in order to pass the updated block and transaction data to the `CommitStateDB`.

+However, traditionally in Cosmos SDK-based chains it has been the `Keeper` the de-facto abstraction that manages access the key-value store (`KVStore`) owned by the module through the store key.
+`Keepers` usually hold a reference to external module `Keepers` to perform functionality outside of the scope of their module.

+In the existing architecture of the EVM module, both `CommitStateDB` and `Keeper` have access to state.

 ### State Objects

-The `CommitStateDB` holds references of `stateObjects`, defined as live ethereum consensus accounts (i.e any balance, account nonces or storage) which will get modified while processing a state transition.
+The `CommitStateDB` also holds references of `stateObjects`, defined as "live ethereum consensus accounts (i.e any balance, account nonces or storage) which will get modified while processing a state transition".

-Upon a state transition, these objects will be modified and marked as 'dirty'.
-Then, at every `EndBlock`, the state of these modified objects will be 'finalized' and commited to the store, resetting all their cache fields.
+Upon a state transition, these objects will be modified and marked as 'dirty' (a.k.a stateless update) on the `CommitStateDB`.
+Then, at every `EndBlock`, the state of these modified objects will be 'finalized' and commited to the store, resetting all the dirty list of objects.

-While this model works for Ethereum, asumming the state can only be modified through EVM transactions, a chain that uses the EVM module can have their account balances updated through operations from other modules.
+The core issue arises when a chain that uses the EVM module can have also have their account and balances updated through operations from other modules.
 This means that an EVM state object can be modified through an EVM transaction (`evm.MsgEthereumTx`) and other transactions like `bank.MsgSend` or `ibctransfer.MsgTransfer`.
 This can lead to unexpected behaviors like state overwrites, due to the current behaviour that caches the dirty state on the EVM instead of commiting any changes directly.

 ### State Transition